Solomon Hill (basketball): Memphis Grizzlies (2019–2020)

 On July 6, 2019, Hill, the draft rights to De’Andre Hunter and Jordan Bone and a conditional 2023 second-round pick, were traded to the Atlanta Hawks for the draft rights to Jaxson Hayes, Nickeil Alexander-Walker and Marcos Louzada Silva, plus a conditional 2020 first-round pick.
 The next day, the Hawks traded him alongside Miles Plumlee to the Memphis Grizzlies for Chandler Parsons.

 Miami Heat (2020)

 On February 6, 2020, Hill was traded to the Miami Heat in a 3-team trade.
 The Heat reached the 2020 NBA Finals, before losing in 6 games to the Los Angeles Lakers.

 Atlanta Hawks (2020–2022)

 On November 25, 2020, Hill signed with the Atlanta Hawks.

 On August 5, 2021, Hill re-signed with the Hawks.
-On December 5, 2021, he suffered a torn hamstring tendon in a 130–127 loss to the Charlotte Hornets.
+On December 5, he suffered a torn hamstring tendon in a 130–127 loss to the Charlotte Hornets.
 On December 8, it was confirmed to be a season-ending injury.

-On January 13, 2022, the Hawks traded Hill, along with Cam Reddish, a 2025 second round draft pick and cash considerations, to the New York Knicks in exchange for Kevin Knox and a protected future first round pick.
+On January 13, 2022, the Hawks traded Hill, along with Cam Reddish, a 2025 second round draft pick and cash considerations, to the New York Knicks in exchange for Kevin Knox II and a protected future first round pick.
 On January 19, he was waived by the Knicks.

+Personal life

+On November 26, 2023, Hill married his fiancée Brandi Byrd.
+Together, they have three children, with Hill having a daughter from a previous relationship with his ex-girlfriend Ashli Scott, who is currently married to NBA player Aaron Holiday.
+He also has a stepson, from Brandi's previous relationship.